 There are all sorts of reasons to wear a multi-sport watch.
 You may want a way to stay motivated every day to hit a certain amount of steps or work out for a specific amount of time.
 Or, maybe you want to track your progress so you can continue to challenge yourself and improve.
 Regardless of how casual or serious you are about exercise, a sports watch can provide vital fitness and health information.

-The Suunto Traverse has a large, easy-to-see mineral glass display and an interface with large fonts that are easy to read.
+The SUUNTO Traverse Graphite has a large, easy-to-see mineral glass display and an interface with large fonts that are easy to read.
 The watch is lightweight, the watch face is slim, and the silicon band fits well on the wrist whether you’re wearing it under or over your shirt or outerwear.

 You can do a couple of things with the color display to make it easier to read during specific times of the day, like adjusting the contrast or inverting the color.
 There are also three settings for the backlight, plus a bright flashlight that’s a helpful alternative to a headlamp.